Here is a collection of rhyming activities for Pre-K and Preschool.

 Read the blog post and print the cards here: Rhyming Cards Printables

 Hook words that rhyme together on a metal ring.
 Include a picture with the word.
 Children flip through the picture cards and say them into a PVC phone.
-Example: dog, hog, log, fog, jog.
+Example: bag, tag, rag, wag.
+You can make these using clipart, or save time and purchase Rhyming Rings at Teachers Pay Teachers.

 Don’t miss the literacy resource page!